 Visiting Jim Thompson House is one of the top things to do in Bangkok for museum lovers.
 Built in 1959, this teak house offers a serene escape in the bustling city.

 Jim Thompson, an American who revitalized the Thai silk industry, has his impressive collection of art and silk displayed here.
-The museum also honors Thompson, who vanished mysteriously in 1967.

-Pro Tip: For a richer experience, join a guided tour.
 It will give you deeper insights into Jim Thompson’s life and the significance of the art and artifacts, making your visit more engaging and informative.

 9. Immerse Yourself in Art at Bangkok Art and Culture Centre